 Safeguarding and Quality Assurance

-CP Coordinators chairs all Child Protection Conferences; the conference chair should be a professional, independent of operational and/or line management responsibilities for the case.
+The conference chair should be a professional, independent of operational and/or line management responsibilities for the case.
 Where possible the same person should chair subsequent child protection reviews.
-The chair should meet the child and parents in advance to ensure they understand the purpose of the conference and the process.
-The CP Service also represents Social Care at MAPPA Level 3.
+The chair should meet the child and parents, where ever possible, in advance to ensure they understand the purpose of the conference and the process.

 The allegations' process is managed by Worcestershire’s Local Authority Designated Officers (LADO) as part of the Safeguarding and Quality Assurance Service.